corporate governance statement

 The Board is supported by Audit, Remuneration and Nomination Committees which are considered to have the appropriate skills and knowledge to discharge their duties and responsibilities effectively.

-The Board currently has one independent non-executive director.
-This represents a departure from the QCA code guidance for at least two independent non-executive directors.
+The Board currently has two independent non-executive directors, which is in line with the QCA code guidance for at least two independent non-executive directors.

 Directors’ conflict of interest